edubuk/rust-smart-contract/README.md

 Live Website with Product: https://www.edubukeseal.org/

+Front End of this website is hosted on Vercel here: https://vercel.com/edubuk/e-sealmainnet

 Edubuk eSeal Smart Contract Deployed and Initialized on Concordium Mainnet: 9387 Concordium Blockchain is a Layer 1 Blockchain, with ID/KYC solution for getting Concordium wallet and do any transaction (Layer 1 ID Solution).
 The Blockchain is GDPR Compliant, CCPA Compliant and one of the most-regulatory friendly blockchains based out of Switzerland with a great team behind the project.